Robert H. Remien, Ph.D.

 Professor of Clinical Psychology (in Psychiatry)

-Research Scientist, HIV Center for Clinical and Behavioral Studies,
+Director and Research Scientist, HIV Center for Clinical and Behavioral Studies,

 NY State Psychiatric Institute